thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

 mainImage: images/articles/headless-pt-1/landoContentaNuxt.png
 img-src: images/articles/headless-pt-1/landoContentaNuxt.png
 byline: Run end to end javascript tests on a decoupled frontend
-date: 2019-02-08
+date: 2019-02-24
 ---

-Building on Geoff's posts about [setting up Lando, Contenta, and Nuxt](/blog/2019/01/25/lando-contenta-cms-nuxt-pt-1/), and subsequently [fetching resources](/blog/2019/02/01/lando-contenta-cms-nuxt-pt-2/), today we're going to take a look at ensuring this process works, and continues to work for the rest of the development project by writing some automated tests for the front end.
+Building on Geoff's posts about [setting up Lando, Contenta, and Nuxt](/blog/2019/01/25/lando-contenta-cms-nuxt-pt-1/), and subsequently [fetching resources](/blog/2019/02/01/lando-contenta-cms-nuxt-pt-2/), today we're going to take a look at ensuring this process works, and continues to work for the rest of the development project by writing some automated tests for the front end. **Warning:** I'm assuming prior knowledge of Lando, Nuxt, and general "decoupled" architecture.
+If those words sound like something a Star Trek writer made up, read the aforementioned posts!

 Testing decoupled sites is a novel problem space, especially inside a CI environment.
 Standing up a full API backend on your CI server would be quite complex, especially when the backend of the site lives in a separate repository.

 ## The Strategy
 With a decoupled site, the front end is mostly going to be responsible for consuming API endpoints and transforming that data into the markup that matches your desired design.
-The typical pattern of acceptance testing with a tool like behat applies here.
+The typical pattern of acceptance testing with a tool like [Behat](http://behat.org) applies here.
 We want to run a headless browser that is pretending to be a user running the site in a browser.
-We'll use [CodeceptJS](https://codecept.io/) to handle the actual testing, and a utility very similar to VCR for mocking the API responses for calls to our API backend called [Talkback](https://github.com/ijpiantanida/talkback/).
+We'll use [CodeceptJS](https://codecept.io/) to handle the actual testing, and a utility very similar to [VCR](https://github.com/vcr/vcr) for mocking the API responses for calls to our API backend called [Talkback](https://github.com/ijpiantanida/talkback/).

 Talkback boots up a proxy server that sits between our API backend and our frontend, intercepting all requests and storing them for later playback.
-When the site is bootstrapped on the CI server, talkback can playback the responses that we recorded in development.
+When the site is bootstrapped on the CI server, Talkback can playback the responses that we recorded in development.

 ## The Setup
 If you've been following along with the previous posts, you should have something like the following in your `.lando.yml`
 ```yaml